HMS Barrosa (1812)

-HMS Barrosa was launched in 1812 for the Royal Navy and served during the War of 1812 during which she captured several prices.
+HMS Barrosa was a frigate launched in 1812 for the Royal Navy.
+During the War of 1812 she captured several prizes.
 After the war she spent a decade or so (1823–1833) on harbour duties.
 The navy sold Barrosa in 1841.

 Career

 Captain William Henry Shirreff commissioned Barrosa on 25 October 1812.
 He sailed her for North America on 31 January 1813.
 She was serving as an escort to a convoy for the West Indies and the Brazils.

 War of 1812

-On 22 May 1813 Barrosa captured the American schooner William and Thomas, of 25 tons (bm).
+On 22 May 1813, Barrosa captured the American schooner William and Thomas, of 25 tons (bm).
 Barrosa kept her prize as a ship's tender.

 Barrosa was among the British naval vessels that shared in the capture of a number of merchant vessels in mid-January 1813: